Woman, who lost her son, remembers him by paying it forward to other mother

 "I went in there and she's like, 'No, it's already been paid for,'" Grimet said.
 "I was like, 'Wait, by who?
 Somebody I know?'"

 The bakery employees handed Holly a note written by a mother who had lost her son, Nehemiah.
-The child would've turned eight years old on the Feb.
+The child would've turned 8 years old on Feb.
 22, and the mom wanted to do something kind in Nehemiah's memory.

 A part of the note reads: "I hope you enjoy your child's cake and I hope your day is special.
 Hold your baby a little tighter today and watch them as they play."